 in Support of Species Conservation:

-facility for over 25 graduate students, postdoctoral
+remote sensing equipment developed 2004-07 for 25 graduate students, postdoctoral

-fellows and visiting colleagues co-directed with Lenore Fahrig (Biology), Scott
+fellows and visiting colleagues.
+Co-directed with Lenore Fahrig (Biology), Scott

-Mitchell (Geography and Environmental studies) , and
+Mitchell (Geography and Environmental Studies) , and

 Kathryn Lindsay (National Wildlife Research Centre,